 In response, other people may say things like, ‘But you’ve been doing so well!’
 And you have been.
 You’ve been taking measures to be well in mind, heart, body and soul and so these surges of emotion feel out of place, not right and concerning.

 You may worry that these emotions will engulf you and you will end up not being able to shake them.
 That is a common concern and hence why the thought of being in touch with emotions like sadness, anger, hurt, and loss can feel scary.

-These unexpected surges of emotion can be very normal and are part of the adjustment process, even if they are occurring some years after the onset of the condition/illness/injury.* They are coming to the surface because they want your attention in some way, shape or form.
+Even if they are occurring some years after the onset of the condition/illness/injury.* They are coming to the surface because they want your attention in some way, shape or form.

-So here is how one member of that choir gave their unexpected emotions some attention, and how you can do that to enhance your health.
+Here is how one member of that choir gave their unexpected emotions some attention, and how you can do that to enhance your health.

 Sgt Andy Mudd, who lost his legs in an IRA car bomb in 1989, started to cry during the choir practice with the Americans (episode 2).
 He mentioned he thought he had accepted his situation, but he had shut things away.

 Sgt Andy Mudd was involved in an activity he was enjoying – singing.

 The activity was about the collective experience of injured and traumatised service people, of which he was one.

 The learning – I reckon he let the experience of singing touch his experience of losing his legs, all the change that meant for him and his life, and the emotions associated with that.